osok/cursor-startup/README.md

 - **Software Development**: Complete development workflow with design documents, task management, and coding conventions
 - **Security Code Review**: Comprehensive security audit framework with vulnerability assessment tools and methodologies

-Choose the appropriate capability folder based on your project needs, or use both for projects requiring development and security review phases.
+Choose the appropriate capability folder based on your project needs, or use both for projects requiring development and security review phases. place the `docs/` in the root of your project along with the `.cursor` file.

 ## Project Structure